NotQuiteAwake/smart-aircon/JSON API Commands.md

 # JSON API Commands

-### Introduction
+## Introduction

 The file lists all the API commands that are available through JSON.

-### What does it mean?
+## What it means

 ~~Strikethrough~~ commands are not ready-to-go yet.

 *Italic* commands are implemented but not tested.